 Predating even that is the Missile Command-inspired Ashes to Ashes from the early Macintosh days, which had a satellite-based ion cannon as one of the three weapons in the player's defensive arsenal.
 It strikes the target area instantly and has unlimited uses, but has a 2 second cool-down delay and a smaller blast radius than ground-based missiles.
 Still, skilled players can survive for quite a while after exhausting their other weapons.

 The X-Universe series features lasertowers and orbital defense stations, which operate like Halo's Super MACs in that they're defensive in nature, blowing hostile ships out of the sky.
 In X3: Terran Conflict the lasertower is a Useless Useful Spell since out-of-sector combat mechanicsnote used when the player is in another sector negate its main advantage over its targets (superior range).
 Even in-sector, it can take dozens to bring down a capital ship.
 Lasertowers got a major buff in Albion Prelude, making them effective defenses.
+The Torus Aeternal, a Ringworld-esquemegastructure that wraps around Earth, is a defensive killsat - it has enough weaponry to One-Hit Killany ship that deviates from their assigned docking path.
+The Torus was such a powerful piece of Terran infrastructure that the Argon Federation resort to sabotaging it via suicide-bombing in order to invade the Solar System in X3: Albion Prelude

 In The Elder Scrolls V: Skyrim, the Dawnguard expansion features Auriel's bow, a weapon forged by a God.
 Whenever this weapon is used to fire Sun-Hallowed Elven Arrows directly at the Sun, cue the magical equivalent of a powerful Kill Sat being unleashed onto nearby enemies.